New face of global finance says no more parties in castles

 The changing of the guard after so many years "lends itself to an opportunity to refocus a bit," says Adams.

-A source said some Western banks have withdrawn from the IIF recently, including Bank of America (BAC.N) and Spain's Bankia (BKIA.MC).
+A source said some Western banks have withdrawn from the IIF recently, including Bank of America and Spain's Bankia.
 Adams said about 50 new institutions joined last year and another 25 so far in 2013.

 Meanwhile, he travels the world, seeking the views of the financial institutions he represents.
 During his first five months in the job he flew 200,000 miles.
 It's a tough schedule.